 protect-your-craft-copywriter-collective

-In our socially distanced, post-Covid world, freelancers are in high demand and that means they need to protect their craft.
+In our socially distanced, post-Covid world, freelancer copywriters are in high demand and that means they need to protect their craft.
 A massive amount of online content is published every day and it has to come from somewhere.
 Every day, writers churn out some 7.5 million blog posts on every subject imaginable.
 The average blog post length in 2020 was 1,269 words.
 That is 57% longer than 2014’s average of just over 800 words.

 However, freelance writing has its downsides as well.
 The best practice is to take the necessary steps to protect your craft as well as your income.
 Education is the first step to securing your rights as a freelancer and avoiding potentially career-ending mistakes such as plagiarism and copyright infringement.
 Additionally, do your best to secure your digital devices and online accounts.
 And have a written agreement in place for every paid project you take on.